-P-Spanish for Native Speakers I Course #3670
+P-Spanish for Native Speakers I

-Prerequisite: Native/Fluent Spanish Speaker Graduation: Fulfills Fine Arts/World Language
+Prerequisite: Native/Fluent Spanish Speaker

+Graduation: Fulfills Fine Arts/World Language requirement College Prep: Fulfills one year of UC/CSU World Language

 Pathway: SSS1 to SSS2 to SP4 to AP

 Description: Spanish for Native Speakers I is a course designed for students who are fluent speakers in basic Spanish but need further development of academic Spanish.
 The emphasis of this course will be on vocabulary development, listening comprehension, grammar, reading, and writing skills.
 Students will also be expected to learn how to read and analyze simple literature.